budhathum8/usabank-project/README.md

 ## Getting Started

 1. Clone this repo.
-2.
+2. Creat a virtual environment and install the packages listed in the requirements.txt file.
+3.

 ## Capstone Project Criteria

-1. REDME file provides information about the project and how to use the code.
+1. This REDME file provides information about the project and how to use the code.
-2.
+2. data/README.md provides data dictionary for the data used in the project.
+3.

 ## Project Layout